wenewzhang/mixin_labs-php-bot/README3.md

 ### Private key?
-You may ask where is Bitcoin private key?
+Where is Bitcoin private key?
 The private key is protected by multi signature inside Mixin Network so it is invisible for user.
 Bitcoin asset can only be withdraw to other address when user provide correct RSA private key signature, PIN code and Session key.

 ### Not only Bitcoin, but also Ethereum, EOS
 The account not only contain a Bitcoin wallet, but also contains wallet for Ethereum, EOS, etc. Full blockchain support [list](https://mixin.one/network/chains).
 All ERC20 Token and EOS token are supported by the account.